mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer2013/manage-in-place-archives-in-exchange-2013-exchange-2013-help.md

 ## Enable an on-premises archive for existing mailbox

 You can also create archives for existing users that have a mailbox but aren't archive-enabled.
-This is known as *enabling an archive* for an existing mailbox.
+This is known as _enabling an archive_ for an existing mailbox.

-### Use the EAC
+### Use the EAC to enable an on-premises archive for existing mailbox

 1. Navigate to **Recipients**  \> **Mailboxes**.